thatrandomfrenchdude/SmoLoRA/README.md

 ![SmoLoRA Logo](logo.png)

-# SmoLoRA: Edge Language Model Fine-Tuning & Inference Toolkit
+# Edge Language Model Fine-Tuning & Inference Toolkit

 A lightweight, developer-friendly Python tool for fine-tuning a small language model using LoRA adapters and running on-device inference.
 Built for flexibility and rapid prototyping, this tool allows you to train, save, load, and generate text from a language model—all in just a few Python files.